EmilRamsvik/Digital-Garden/docs/Motivation/Motivation.md

 # Learning to Relax
 The book [[../Books/Book Reviews/Four Thousand Weeks Time Management for Mortals]] is a good book on why you should not always be "on".
-Having some sort of mental break is always good.
+Having some mental break is always good.

-I think a sure recipe for disappointment is being "on" all the time, taking the time to not be a superhero, to be a wreck and eating Ben & Jerry's on the couch is perfectly normal, as long as it is the exception.
+I think a sure recipe for disappointment is being "on" all the time, taking the time not to be a superhero, to be a wreck and eating Ben & Jerry's on the couch is perfectly normal, as long as it is the exception.
 It is also a good way of recalibrating the mental mindset.
 Yes, I did do something that overall was bad for me yesterday but I feel bad and therefore will not continue with this.

 # Decision making